-The concert is presented by UAB’s Alys Stephens Performing Arts Center.
+The concert is presented at 7 p.m. by UAB’s Alys Stephens Performing Arts Center.
 The quartet’s curiosity and eclectic tastes have led to a series of unlikely collaborations that have produced exciting new work.
 In Birmingham, Third Coast Percussion will perform Kotche’s “The Beautiful Confusion,” a new work commissioned for this concert by the Alys Stephens Center.
 Birmingham’s own Iron Giant Percussion, a UAB alumni percussion ensemble, will join the band in performing the world premiere, along with UAB Associate Professor of Percussion Gene Fambrough.

 For more than 10 years, Third Coast Percussion has forged a unique path in the musical landscape with virtuosic, energetic performances that celebrate the extraordinary depth and breadth of musical possibilities in the world of percussion.
 The ensemble has been praised by The New York Times for “commandingly elegant” performances, by Washington Post for the “rare power” of their recordings, and by the Minnesota Star-Tribune as “an inspirational sense of fun and curiosity.”